Circulation & Scheduling

 Scheduling requests for Film & Video items need to be received at least seven days prior to the first scheduled use or show date.
 Materials needed within seven days of the use date can be checked out at the Film & Video Collection Service Desk on a walk in basis without scheduling.

-Videos and films can be scheduled: (a) for pick-up from the Film & Video Collection or (b) for delivery to off-campus delivery sites (e.g. Wilmington and downstate).
+Videos, films, and games can be scheduled: (a) for pick-up from the Film & Video Collection or (b) for delivery to off-campus delivery sites (e.g. Wilmington and downstate).
 Media items can not be delivered to individual classrooms or faculty/staff/departmental offices.

 Videos may be scheduled online using the Film & Video Scheduling Request form or by submitting a paper form (PDF) in person, by fax, or via campus mail.
 Scheduling requests will not be accepted by telephone.